apalhinha/mordor/users/PeterPan.md

 Started the 'Walk to Mordor' challenge on 2019-04-16

-Last available record on 2019-04-22 shows
+Last available record on 2019-04-16 shows
-* 7 Active days, 0 rest days
+* 1 Active days, 0 rest days
-* Distance 39.1Km
+* Distance 1.0mi
-  * Walk: 37.8Km
+  * Walk: 1.0mi
-  * Run: 1.3Km
-* Next milepost: Bag End to Rivendell, Crickhollow is 117.5Km away
+* Next milepost: Bag End to Rivendell, Crickhollow is 73.0mi away

 ## Other users: